BrenoTeixeira/insider_fidelity_program/README.en.md

 # 6. Machine Learning Model

 For the final model, the k-means algorithm was used in combination with the tree-based embedding and UMAP space.
-I opted for 10 clusters in order to capture meaningful customer segments and avoid an excessive number of groups that would be challenging to manage effectively.
+The number of clusters was 10 to capture meaningful customer segments and avoid an excessive number of groups that would be challenging to manage effectively.
 </br><br/>

 ## 6.1 Silhouette analysis plot - Final Model (K-means)